 Historical Sites and Architecture

-In Vibo Valentia, the central point of the coastline, medieval structures erected under Emperor Frederick II can be admired.
+In Vibo Valentia, the central point of the coastline, one can admire a castle with Norman and Swabian phases.
 The town is an archaeological treasure trove, and its local museum presents exhibits from ancient times.
-The Norman-built cathedral in Tropea houses an image of the Madonna, believed to protect the town from catastrophes.
+The cathedral in Tropea, built around the 12th century, houses the venerated image of the Madonna di Romania, the patroness of the town.

 Elements of Culture and Tradition

 Costa degli Dei combines maritime, religious and culinary traditions that represent the quintessence of Calabrian customs.
-An important element is the Iglesia de Piedigrotta near Pizzo Calabro, a church carved in rock by shipwreck survivors.
-The sculptures and frescoes inside the cave testify to deep faith and folk artistic craftsmanship.
+An important element is the Chiesa di Piedigrotta near Pizzo Calabro, a church carved in rock by shipwreck survivors.
+The rock sculptures inside the cave testify to deep faith and folk artistic craftsmanship.

 The history of this region, complemented by its natural beauty like Spiaggia Paradiso del Sub, creates the unique identity of Costa degli Dei.
-Worth mentioning are figures such as Joachim Murat, whose fate intertwined with the castle in Pizzo, adding historical drama to the location.
+Worth mentioning are figures such as Joachim Murat, who was executed by firing squad in Pizzo on 13 October 1815 after a failed attempt to reclaim the Kingdom of Naples, adding historical drama to the location.
 The region's culture is also about flavours, such as the famous red onion of Tropea or the spicy 'nduja from nearby Spilinga.

 Logistics and Transport on the Coast of the Gods

-For those staying in Ricadi, access to Grotticelle bay is facilitated by bus line 236, connecting the station with viewpoints.
+For those staying in Ricadi or the Capo Vaticano area, reaching the beaches is easiest by car, taxi or on foot from nearby points.
 Driving can be difficult due to narrow roads and paid parking zones marked with blue lines.
 In Tropea itself, it is best to get around on foot, despite the numerous steps connecting the town with the shore.

 Frequently Asked Questions